Injured In A Swimming Pool Accident? Get Help From Our Sherman Oaks Personal Injury Lawyers.

 - Proper placement of nearby electrical outlets

-- Using slip-resistant materials
+- The use of slip-resistant materials

 Should a public pool fail to meet these or other requirements, you most certainly should hire a knowledgeable public pool accident lawyer to examine the evidence in your case and represent you in court.

 When a pool accident does occur, a number of defenses will be used by the pool’s owner in an attempt to say that you or your loved one were responsible for the accident that led to the subsequent injuries.
 While you may initially think that they have no case against you, it is important to remember that California bases many decisions in these cases on pure comparative fault.